 I'm partial to loose leaf teas from Vail Mountain Coffee & Tea, particularly because they were served at a cafe I frequented when I lived in Colorado.
 Now that I live in Chicago, this tea reminds me of those nights in the best possible way.
-I'm also partial to Black Forest Black Tea from Stash, a black tea that tastes like black forest cake.
+I'm also partial to Winter Solstice Tea, a black tea with cranberry and cinnamon that's currently on sale for $6.29 at Cost Plus World Market.
 If there's a tea (or cocoa, coffee, matcha, whatever!) that you associate with a time and place with cherished memories, make that your beverage.

 Small tea pot

-I keep a small ceramic teapot on hand for brewing and serving my tea.
+I keep a small Beehouse ceramic teapot on hand for brewing and serving my tea.
 I've had it for at least a decade, and it's cute as heck.
 I include it on this list since to me, pouring a cup from my little robin's egg blue tea pot is part of the experience.
-This 18 oz.
-Stump teapot, $24 from Stash Tea, is one of the most affordable options we found with a built-in infuser.
+This Primula Half Moon Tea Pot, $14.99 from Target, is one of the most affordable options we found with a built-in infuser.

 A small treat on a dessert or appetizer plate

 Drink your tea with some crispy ginger cookies, or a small slice of pumpkin bread, or whatever treat you happen to have on hand.
-If you don't have dessert plates in your cabinets, check out this colorful set of eight Royal Doulton Tapas Plates at Target for $29.99.
+If you don't have dessert plates in your cabinets, check out this set of six simple white B. Smith Appetizer Plates at Bed Bath & Beyond for $14.99.
 You'll get plenty of use out of them when your friends come over for some group hygge.

 A book you've been meaning to read

 I have two requirements for this book.
 First, it must be a physical book, not an ebook.
 Second, it must be a book you want to read for fun – not for your career, not for homework, nothing that feels like a chore.
 This is time you're carving out for yourself to savor and enjoy.
 Not sure what to read?
-Check out the New York Times' list of 100 Notable Books of 2016 for some ideas.
+Check out the New York Times' list of The 10 Best Books of 2018 for some ideas.

 A soft throw blanket

 Now that you have tea, cookies and a book, curl up in your favorite chair under a soft blanket.
-These cozy Martha Stewart Classic Reversible Micromink Faux Sherpa Throws are $26.97 on closeout at Macy's.
+These cozy Eddie Bauer Sherpa Throws are $22.49 with promo code YAY at Macy's right now.
 (Check out this recent post to learn how to avoid Macy's shipping fees.)

 Now get cozy.
 Let all of the memories locked in your mug seep into the tea.
 Let the mug warm your hands, while reading a story you're excited to know. in the coziest spot in your home.
 Hang on to that feeling.